Outbound Collective logo

 Added by Andrew Dunn

-If you're in the Charlotte area, South Mountains State Park offers you a quick remote getaway that offers stellar views.
+If you're in the Charlotte area, South Mountains State Park and Sawtooth Campground offer you a quick remote getaway that offers stellar views.
 This trip is accessible to the beginning backpacker, but you can make the trip as challenging as you'd like.

-This 8.5-mile total trip will take you through the highlights of South Mountains State Park with an overnight stay in one of the drier campsites.
+This 6.2-mile total trip will take you through the highlights of South Mountains State Park with an overnight stay in one of the drier campsites.

-You'll start with a 2.7 mile loop that you can do sans packs before picking up with a 3-mile each way out-and-back.
+OPTIONAL: You can get a warm-up in by starting with a 2.5-mile loop to High Shoal Falls that you can do without packs before picking up with a 3-mile each way out and back.

 Begin by parking at the large parking area near the Hemlock Nature Center.
 You'll leave your car here the whole trip (it's safe).